VoiceScienceWorks

 Play the game again if you have time.

 6) Practice saying "thank you" in place of "you're awesome!".
 When you have the opportunity to offer feedback to people in your life, especially after an accomplishment, try saying the words "thank you" and following them with "for XYZ, I felt ______ when I saw/heard/experienced you ABC."
-Thank you offers a non-judgmental reflection and opens you to the opportunity to reflect on your own experience, and avoid the risk of sending the person whose accomplishment you are attempting to appreciate into a judgment zone.
+Gratitude offers a non-judgmental reaction and opens you to the opportunity to reflect on your own experience, and it helps avoid the risk of sending the person whose accomplishment you are attempting to appreciate into a judgment zone.
 If they've just accomplished something, they are likely already judging themselves, and your effort to avoid judgment will come as a welcome relief.